Chinese Herbal Medicine and Lymphatic Drainage

 In addition to exercise, the lymph nodes and surrounding areas can be gently massaged with Lymph Cream that contains pure essential oils that stimulate lymphatic drainage such as lemongrass, clary sage, basil, grapefruit, fennel, cypress, and cedarwood .
 In Chinese medicine, we typically use a clockwise circular motion to stimulate drainage and this can easily be done by individuals with gentle pressure and circular movements around the neck, armpits, groin area, and center of the chest and abdomen.
-Consider Central River formula and our Lymph Cream.
+Consider Central River formula and our Lymph Drainage Plaster.

 Lymph Node Removal or Damage

 One of the more common reasons for lymphatic congestion is surgical trauma and removal of the lymph nodes; this often occurs in cases of breast cancer and mastectomy.
 Radiation treatments related to breast cancer can also compromise the lymph system, and there are many other traumatic events that can lead to lymph stagnation.
 This is when herbal support that includes herbs that help to stimulate lymph drainage is critically important to prevent buildup of toxins in the lymph nodes.
-Consider Central River formula and our Lymph Cream.
+Consider Central River formula and our Lymph Drainage Plaster.

 Leg Lymphedema and Chinese Herbs